just for veterinarians.

 Why Sabadoodle Now?

-Monthly student loan payments and interest will begin piling up January 2023.
+Monthly student loan payments and interest will begin piling up in 2023.

 - Since March 2020, 45 million federal student loan borrowers have enjoyed a respite from monthly loan payments as part of Covid relief measures.
 In addition, interest rates on $1.5 trillion of federal student loan debt have been set to 0%.